azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 9. Test the model with the query "order me a pizza" and verify you get the intent of OrderIn (with a score close to 1.0) and entity pizza with a type of "RoomService::FoodItem"

-1. Copy the App ID and Subscription Key from your LUIS app into the App.config of the ChatMessageSentimentProcessor project, to the luisAppID and luisKey settings respectively
+10. Copy the App ID and Subscription Key from your LUIS app into the App.config of the Function App in the Azure Portal, to the luisAppID and luisKey settings respectively

-11. Complete TODO 13 in SentimentEventProcessor.cs
+11. Complete TODO 13 in ProcessChatMessage.cs

-12. Update the \_luisBaseUrl in SentimentEventProcessor.cs to match that base URL from your LUIS app
+12. Update the \_luisBaseUrl in appsettings on the portal of the function App to match that base URL from your LUIS app

 #### Exit criteria

-- All TODO items in SentimentEventProcessor.cs should be completed
+- All TODO items in ProcesschatMessage.cs should be completed

 ### Task 3: Implement speech to text